 In 1959, the Narthex, Church Hall and kitchen were added.
 The classrooms, offices, and parking lot were completed in 1966, which completed the beautiful church we know today.

 In recent years, the chancel and the narthex have been restored.
 In 1994, the Magrath Memorial Window above the altar was restored and rededicated by the Primate of Canada, the Most Rev. Michael Peers.

 In 2000, St. Peter’s celebrated its 175th anniversary during the incumbency of the Rev. Stephen Paul Booth.

 St. Peter’s was fortunate to have The Reverend Canon Jennifer E. Reid as our incumbent for almost 20 years – the fulfillment of a long-term relationship that began with her first appointment as assistant curate at St. Peter’s in 1989.
-Canon Reid was appointed Incumbent in 2002 and recently stepped down for health reasons.
+Canon Reid was appointed Incumbent in 2002 and served the parish faithfully until 2021.